 Another benefit to building on a trailer is that a tiny house on wheels is not, in most locations, going to be subject to a building code.
 This is because it is not legally considered a structure.
 While this might help you fly under the radar, it does not necessarily make your tiny house lawful.
 Whether it is lawful will also depend on how the tiny house is used.

 Many zoning ordinances require a permit for certain uses.
 For example, a residential dwelling might have to be a certain minimum square footage (900 square feet, for example) to be permitted.
 On the flip side, a personal art studio might not require a permit under the applicable zoning ordinance.
 In that case, building on a trailer with wheels to avoid having to get a building permit could be advantageous.
 This is one reason that knowing your intended use before building is important.

 While some might consider the legal grey area tiny houses on wheels fall into a good thing, for those not willing to break the law (or engage in an act of civil disobedience, depending on your view), it can be a disadvantage.
 For many, the threat of a code enforcement action might not warrant the risk.

 A tiny house on wheels is likely to be considered an RV in many jurisdictions.
-In some locations, you might be able to camp in an RV, but even, then the number of nights it can be slept in might be limited.
+In some locations, you might be able to camp in an RV, but even then the number of nights it can be slept in might be limited.
 Moreover, some jurisdictions require any RV used for camping or sleeping to be certified by the Recreation Vehicle Industry Association ("RVIA").
-This means the tiny house will have to be built to RVIA standards and then inspected for compliance.
-So while you might circumvent the building code, you might be stepping into an even more complicated set of standards that must be complied with.
+This means the tiny house will have to be built to RVIA standards and then be inspected for compliance.
+So while you might circumvent the building code, you could be stepping into an even more complicated set of standards that must be complied with.

-Given the myriad of factors that could influence where you locate your tiny house, it would be helpful to talk to local tiny house experts, including other tiny-home owners and tiny-house builders, to gain insight about building in your area.
+Given the myriad of factors that could influence where you locate your tiny house, it would be helpful to talk to local tiny-house experts, including other tiny-home owners and tiny-house builders, to gain insight about building in your area.